Motion and Force Planning for Manipulating Heavy Objects by Pivoting: Implementation and Results

-\textbf{Manipulation over a Step}: In this example, we plan motion and force to manipulate a heavy object over a step (Fig.~\ref{Fig:Example_Step}) by both 7-DoF arms of Baxter robot.
+\textbf{Manipulation over a Step}: In this example, we plan motion and force to manipulate a heavy object of uniform density over a step (Fig.~\ref{Fig:Example_Step}) by both 7-DoF arms of the Baxter robot.
 The computed motion plan includes 3 stages: (1) pivoting about the object edge ($\mathcal{C}_I^1$), (2) pivoting about the vertex $v$ ($\mathcal{C}_I^2$), where the object face and only the vertex $v$ are in contact with the environment, (3) changing the location of the end-effectors' contacts and pivoting about the step edge ($\mathcal{C}_F$).
-Thus, we have two intermediate poses $\{\mathcal{C}_I^1,\mathcal{C}_I^2\}$.
-We implemented $\mathbb{T}$-space planning, conversion to $\mathbb{J}$-space, and our force planning method described in \cite{Patankar2020} to find the minimum required normal forces $f_{c_{n,1}}$ and $f_{c_{n,2}}$ at both object--end-effector contacts $\{c_1\}$ and $\{c_2\}$ in each motion stage.
-In Fig.~\ref{Fig:contact_force_results}, the variations of the normal contact forces with respect to the number of iterations to reach the goal pose at 3 stages of object manipulation over a step are shown.
+Thus, there are two intermediate poses $\{\mathcal{C}_I^1,\mathcal{C}_I^2\}$.
+For all the 3 stages, we assume that the contact locations are known beforehand.
+We implemented $\mathbb{T}$-space planning, conversion to $\mathbb{J}$-space, and force planning to find the minimum required normal forces $f_{c_{n,1}}$ and $f_{c_{n,2}}$ at both object--end-effector contacts $\{c_1\}$ and $\{c_2\}$ in each motion stage.
+The simulation parameters are given in Table~\ref{Table:cuboid_parameters}.
+Moreover, the friction coefficients at the manipulator contact is $0.3$ and at the environment contact is $0.4$.
+The optimization formulation has been implemented in MATLAB and solved using the CVX toolbox \cite{cvx} with the default solver (SDPT3) on a PC with 1.8GHz processor and 16GB RAM.
+In Fig.~\ref{Fig:Joint_Angles}, the variation of joint angles in the right and left arms of the Baxter robot in the $3$ stages of manipulating the object is shown.
+Note that as mentioned above, in stage (3), we change the end-effector contact locations before pivoting the object about the step edge.
+This has been reflected in the `Stage 3' of Fig.~\ref{Fig:Joint_Angles}(~\subref{Fig:right_arm}) and (~\subref{Fig:left_arm}), as the joint angle values, for all the $7$ joints of the Baxter robot, change abruptly as compared to the first two stages.
+In Fig.~\ref{Fig:contact_force_results}, the variations of the normal contact forces with respect to the number of iterations to reach the goal pose in the $3$ stages of object manipulation over a step are shown.
 In stage 1, $f_{c_{n,1}}$ and $f_{c_{n,2}}$ first decrease and become negligible at a particular object tilting angle where the weight of the object passes through its support edge, and then increases.
 In stage 2, since the motion is not symmetric, there is a difference between the right and left end-effector normal contact forces in order to balance the the object weight.
-In stage 3, the object-environment contact points are initially located closer to the object center of mass; thus, less contact forces are initially required and by pivoting the object, these forces increases.
+In stage 3, the object-environment contact points are initially located closer to the object center of mass; thus, less contact forces are initially required and by pivoting the object, these forces increase.